admob-plus/admob-plus/.github/ISSUE_TEMPLATE/bug_report.md

   1. Read the [Troubleshooting Guide](https://admob-plus.github.io/docs/troubleshooting)
   2. Run `npx admob-plus doctor`
-  3. Don't ask question here, use [Discussions](https://github.com/admob-plus/admob-plus/discussions) -->
+  3. Don't ask question here, use [Discussions](https://github.com/admob-plus/admob-plus/discussions)

+  Issues that not following the instructions may be delayed / closed.
+-->

 **Describe the bug**